saumyamehta17/algorithm_and_system_design/system_designs/insta.md

 - follower table with id, follower_id, following_id

 ### Reliability
 Losing file is not an option.
-So, create replica of db
+So, we can create replicas of db.
+Creating copies of each photo will handle single point of failure.

 ### Data Sharding
 Partition the data over multiple machines, following could be the strategies
 #### user_id based

-Now that we have approx 3.6 PB data, we can 4 shards and find the shard for user we will do
+Now that we have approx 3.6 PB data, we can have 4 shards(each shard 1 PB lets say) and find the shard for user we will do
 ```user_id % 4```
 Problem: What if hot users came in one shard, then its not a uniform-distribution